 - All students pursuing the BA in Sustainability are required to research and write a theoretical essay addressing the question, “What is sustainability?”

 - Students also complete foundational studies in the Ecological Dimensions of Sustainability, the Social & Economic Dimensions of Sustainability, Environmental Justice & Ethics, and Creating a Sustainable Life.

 - Students engage in experiential learning in order to explore an aspect of sustainability first hand.
 Examples include learning directly from an expert, participating in community activities, or developing a creative project.
 Students document experiential learning through a reflective essay that is included in packet work, or as part of their Senior Study.

 - Students complete a Senior Study exploring one or a combination of four areas of focus (agriculture, economies, energy or communities).
 Senior studies frequently launch Goddard students into projects and livelihoods that sustain them after graduation.

-The Bachelor of Arts in Sustainability is an upper-division undergraduate degree open to students who have previously completed 60 semester credits.
+The Bachelor of Arts in Sustainability is an undergraduate degree open to any interested students.